harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

         return None
 ```

-For the time being I've left ranking incredibly simple -- selecting the top N articles with the highest ratings.
+For the time being I've kept the ranking component simple -- selecting the top N articles with the highest ratings.

 ```python
 # Naive ranking based on scores, pull top n